ajaynunna/Major-project---Online-gaming/README.md

-# Predictive Analysis of Player Engagement & Retention in Online Gaming
-# Project Overview

-In this project, I focused on predicting player engagement levels (High, Medium, Low) using behavioral and demographic game metrics.
-The main goal of my work is to understand which player behaviors contribute most to engagement and how these patterns can support game design and player retention.

-# Research Question

-I investigated whether different gameplay and behavioral metrics can accurately predict a player's Engagement Level and which features are the strongest predictors.

-# Goal

-I aimed to build a reliable classification model that predicts engagement levels and provides insights for improving player retention strategies.
-# Dataset

-I used the Predict Online Gaming Behavior dataset from Kaggle.

-Rows: ~40,034

-Columns: 13

-Target Variable: Engagement Level (High / Medium / Low)

-The dataset includes demographic information, gameplay frequency, playtime, in-game purchases, and more.

-What I Did So Far (Methodology & Progress)
- 1. Data Inspection & Cleaning

-I started by loading the dataset into a Pandas DataFrame.
-To understand the structure, I performed:

-df.info() to check data types

-df.describe() for summary statistics

-df.isna().sum() to inspect missing values

-What I observed:
-There were no missing values in any important column, including the target.
-This allowed me to proceed without imputation.

-# Exploratory Data Analysis (EDA)

-Engagement Level Distribution

-I plotted the distribution of the target variable to check for class imbalance.

-Boxplot Analysis — What I Observed
-Age vs. Engagement

-I observed that the age distribution looks almost identical across High, Medium, and Low engagement.
-→ Age may not be a strong predictor.

-PlayTimeHours vs. Engagement

-I did a boxplot for this feature and saw that the spread is very similar across the engagement levels.
-→ This feature also doesn’t strongly separate classes.

-SessionsPerWeek vs. Engagement

-Here, I noticed a clear pattern:
-Players with High Engagement tend to have higher session frequency.
-→ This feature is more useful for prediction than Age or PlayTimeHours.

-# Feature Engineering

-To improve the model’s performance, I created two new features:

- 1. TotalPlayPerWeek

-I calculated this as:
-TotalPlayPerWeek = PlayTimeHours × SessionsPerWeek

-My intention was to capture total weekly gameplay volume.

- 2. AgeGroup

-I created age bins to simplify the relationship between age and engagement:

-Teen (0–17)

-YoungAdult (18–25)

-Adult (26–40)

-MidAge (41–60)

-Senior (61–100)

-This helps give structure to age-related patterns that linear models might miss.

-# Preprocessing

-I will encode all categorical variables (Gender, Location, GameDifficulty, GameGenre, AgeGroup, etc.).

-I may scale numerical features depending on the models.

-#  Model Training

-I plan to train multiple classifiers such as:

-Logistic Regression

-Decision Tree

-Random Forest

-Gradient Boosting (optional)

-# Evaluation

-I will evaluate each model using:

-Accuracy

-Precision, Recall, F1-Score

-Confusion Matrix

- Interpretation

-I will analyze feature importance to understand:
-Which variables contribute most to predicting engagement?

-So far, I’ve cleaned the data, explored key patterns, and engineered new features, and I am now ready to advance into preprocessing and modeling.
+Predictive Analysis of Player Engagement and Retention 🌟 Project Overview

+I performed a predictive analysis to understand and predict player engagement in online gaming.
+I focused on determining whether player behavioral metrics such as playtime, session frequency, and demographic information could accurately predict engagement level (High, Medium, Low).

+The goal of this project is to develop classification models that can help inform strategies for improving player retention and optimizing game design.

+Research Question:
+I explored: Can various player behavioral metrics accurately predict player engagement level, and what are the strongest predictors?

+Dataset:
+I used the Predict Online Gaming Behavior Dataset from Kaggle: Link to Dataset

+Number of rows: 40,034

+Number of columns: 13

+Target variable: EngagementLevel (Categorical: Low, Medium, High)

+ Step 1 — Data Loading and Inspection

+I loaded the dataset into a Pandas DataFrame and performed basic inspection:

+I used df.info() and df.describe() to check the structure and summary statistics.

+I observed that the dataset had no missing values in key columns.

+I checked the target distribution and observed Low engagement players were the most common, followed by Medium and High engagement players.

+ Step 2 — Exploratory Data Analysis (EDA)

+I explored the relationship between player features and engagement:

+Age vs Engagement: I observed that age distribution was fairly similar across engagement levels.

+PlayTimeHours vs Engagement: I observed that total playtime was slightly higher for Medium and High engagement players.

+SessionsPerWeek vs Engagement: I observed that High engagement players tend to have more sessions per week than Medium or Low players.

+I visualized these patterns using boxplots and histograms to better understand the distributions.

+🛠 Step 3 — Feature Engineering

+I created new features to improve model prediction accuracy:

+TotalPlayPerWeek — calculated as PlayTimeHours * SessionsPerWeek.
+I observed that this feature captured the total weekly engagement more effectively.

+AgeGroup — I binned age into categories: Teen, YoungAdult, Adult, MidAge, Senior.
+I observed that this categorical feature could help models better capture age-related patterns.

+I visualized these features:

+Histogram of TotalPlayPerWeek

+Boxplot of TotalPlayPerWeek vs EngagementLevel

+Count of players in each AgeGroup

+ Step 4 — Preprocessing

+I performed preprocessing to prepare data for modeling:

+I encoded categorical variables: Gender, Location, GameDifficulty, GameGenre, AgeGroup.

+I scaled numerical features: Age, PlayTimeHours, SessionsPerWeek, TotalPlayPerWeek.

+I split the dataset into train and test sets using an 80/20 split.

+ Step 5 — Model Training and Hyperparameter Tuning

+I trained multiple classification models:

+Logistic Regression — I tuned C, penalty, and solver using RandomizedSearchCV.
+I observed that adjusting regularization improved model performance slightly.

+Decision Tree — I trained a default decision tree and observed moderate performance.

+Random Forest — I tuned n_estimators, max_depth, and min_samples_split.
+I observed that this model achieved higher accuracy than a single decision tree.

+Gradient Boosting — I tuned learning_rate, n_estimators, and max_depth.
+I observed this model performed the best among all tree-based models.

+SVM — I tuned C, kernel, and gamma.
+I observed that SVM performed well but slightly lower than Gradient Boosting and Random Forest.

+ Step 6 — Model Evaluation and Comparison

+I compared all models based on test accuracy:

+Model	Test Accuracy
+Gradient Boosting	0.905832
+Random Forest	0.897340
+SVM	0.877108
+Decision Tree	0.835394
+Logistic Regression	0.820907

+I observed that Gradient Boosting achieved the highest accuracy.

+IN my next steps for next supervission sessions
+I plan to analyze feature importance from tree-based models to identify the strongest predictors of engagement.

+I may experiment with additional hyperparameter tuning and ensemble methods to further improve model performance.

+I will also explore cross-validation results to ensure model stability.